Skip to content

 • Severe Disablement Allowance

-• Working Tax Credit disability allowance
+• Working Tax Credit disabled worker or severe disability element

 • a vehicle under the Invalid Vehicle Scheme or War Pensioner's Vehicle Scheme, or have a grant towards an invalid vehicle